raghuramsirigiri/raghuramsirigiri/README.md

 - 👋 Hi, I’m Raghuram Sirigiri
-- 👀 I’m interested in the use of Machine learning in amrketing and web applications
+- 👀 I’m interested in the use of Machine learning in marketing and web applications
 - 🌱 I know a bit of UI design as well
 - 📫 How to reach me: [https://www.linkedin.com/in/raghuramsirigiri/](https://www.linkedin.com/in/raghuram-sirigiri/)